HashimK1411/Intelligent_Agent_E-Portfolio/Unit 1-12.md

 ###  Reflection
 I now see ABS as powerful but conditional: value depends on disciplined specification, validation, and—in some contexts—hybridisation.
 Governance and explainability matter as autonomy grows (Cardoso and Ferrando, 2021; Cannavacciuolo et al., 2024).

+See [References.md](./References.md) for a complete list of sources used throughout these reflections.

 ---

 ## Units 5–7: Forum Reflection – Agent Communication (KQML, KIF) & Practice